 In the private sector, you're typically dealing with HS and middle school kids, and often kids who are absolutely new to a performance program.
 When I was young I wanted to own my own facility so I could work with professional athletes.
 I was going to train these athletes with advanced techniques and create absolute monster’s!

 That’s everyone’s dream right?

 Well quickly you’ll learn that this probably won’t happen.
 Heck if you work with a handful of college and professional athletes, you’ll be pretty lucky.
-More than likely, most of your population will be young beginners and general population clients that are very poor at the basics.
+More than likely, most of your population will be young beginners and general population clients that have very low training age.